joandysson/lambda-with-sns/readme.md

 ## Fake aws cnfiguration

-The network configuration needs to be same as the one used in sns as in the script `exec.sh`
+The localtion configuration needs to be same when will be used in sns in the script `exec.sh`

 Run `aws configure` and add the following fakes credentials ony if you are't using anyone elses credentials